KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo: Found `Magic Mirror` in file `MMM-Udvaronc.js`: Replace it with `MagicMirror²`.
 2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+3. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-UKLiveBusStopInfo by AndyHazz](https://github.com/AndyHazz/MMM-UKLiveBusStopInfo)